 How To Lose Weight (And Keep It Off)

 You don’t have to be a personal trainer to know that WEIGHT LOSS is the goal for most people.
 A goal that, according to studies, the average American has over nine failed attempts at reaching.
 I’ve now invested seven years working as a personal trainer and I think I can explain why.
 For most people, weight loss feels like a goal that will forever be out of reach.
-Because of that I also want to give you the hard truth to swallow if you want to make the change for good, instead of just starting another 90-day challenge, and then another on….. and another one.
+Because of that I also want to give you the hard truth to swallow if you want to make the change for good, instead of just starting another 90-day challenge, and then another one….. and another one.

-If You Have Experienced Weight Loss Failure
+Weight Loss Failure

 Two Examples of Weight Loss and Their Success